yashrajbharti/random-color-pearl/README.md

 <random-color-svg colors="#000000,#1c1c1c,#333333,#4d4d4d,#666666,#808080,#999999,#b3b3b3,#cccccc,#e6e6e6,#f2f2f2,#f5f5f5,#fafafa,#dcdcdc,#c0c0c0"></random-color-svg>
 ```

 > ⚠️ Note: this will not set the color values if `username` is provided already.
-As basic purpose of profile pic/ avatar is to set using `username` attribute, it has preference over colors string.
+As basic purpose of profile pic/ avatar is to set using `username` attribute, it has preference over the `colors` string.

 ## Get the Color values